HQ: Madrid, Spain

 UNWTO has a very clear position on the importance of combating negative impacts of climate change and adapting to them.

-In addition, the Organization will pursue its efforts to reduce its own emissions by raising awareness among its staff, encouraging more efficient travel, investing in energy-efficient material, etc.
+The Organization will pursue its efforts to reduce its own emissions by raising awareness among its staff, encouraging more efficient travel, investing in energy-efficient material, etc.